chidiwilliams/chidiwilliams.com/content/post/a-refresher-on-software-vulnerabilities.md

 If the user provides a string longer than 5 bytes, the program can overwrite local stack data such as the function’s return address.
 And if the program was running with special privileges, the attacker can gain privileged access to the machine.

 One interesting example of this vulnerability was in the [Twilight Hack](http://wiibrew.org/wiki/Twilight_Hack#Explanation) of The Legend of Zelda: Twilight Princess, discovered in 2008.
-The hack worked by loading a custom save file that stored a horse’s name with a string that was longer than the game expected.
+The hack worked by loading a custom save file that stored a horse’s name with a string longer than the game expected.
 And the extra characters in the name caused the game to run a file on the SD card that gave the user complete low-level control of the Nintendo Wii.

 Modern languages and operating systems have different mechanisms for preventing stack buffer overflows, like [randomizing the memory layout](https://www.techtarget.com/searchsecurity/definition/address-space-layout-randomization-ASLR) and [disabling stack execution](https://en.wikipedia.org/wiki/Executable_space_protection).